Professional Development for Teachers

 The JHC is offering an online education program featuring topics such as ‘Jewish resistance & liberation’ and ‘The future of Holocaust education’.
 These lectures are delivered via Zoom and can be booked as individual sessions.

 This course is open to anyone interested in expanding their knowledge of the Holocaust.

 Dates: 13 July – 12 October 2020

 Antisemitism Virtual Course

-Delivered in partnership with the Jewish Museum of Australia, Antisemitism: What, When & Why will explore the controversial topic of antisemitism.
+Delivered in partnership with the Jewish Museum of Australia, Antisemitism: The Longest Hatred will explore the controversial topic of antisemitism.
 This two-session short course will be an opportunity to learn what antisemitism is, when it began, and how it has evolved over the years into its current state.

 Gandel Holocaust Studies

 The Gandel Holocaust Studies Program begins with a prerequisite online course that provides historical background on pre-war Jewish history.
 Each participant is required to take this course prior to the teacher-training seminar at Yad Vashem’s International School for Holocaust Studies in Jerusalem.
 The full-year program continues with a follow-up seminar in Australia and professional exchange about issues in Holocaust education.